Jock Scott fly

 The Jock Scott is a dressed salmon fly created in 1850 by John (Jock) Scott, born at Branxholm in Roxburghshire in 1817.

 The Jock Scott has been used as a metaphor for fly fishing in general.
 The protagonist of The Edwardians by Vita Sackville-West is described as follows at the coronation of George V: "He was bored, he was disgusted; he wished that he might be casting a Jock Scott into the Tay."

-History

 The Jock Scott was created in 1850.
 See David Zincavage's article for more details.

-Tying instructions

-The materials used in this fly are shown in the infobox.
 Many of the original components are from rare birds.